PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-PSCore6-and-Windows-Modules.md

 Modules in `Program Files` that may be compatible with PowerShell Core 6 is addressed below.

-Modules in the PowerShell Core `PSModulePath` are implicitly deemed compatible even if the manifest does not declare compatibility.
+Modules _not under_ Windows System32 path, for example in the PowerShell Core `PSModulePath`, are implicitly deemed compatible even if the manifest does not declare compatibility.
 A user who explicitly uses `Install-Module` within PowerShell Core 6 expect those modules to be available to PowerShell Core 6.

 ### CompatiblePSEditions for Windows System32